vandrews7/CS4518-FinalProject/README.md

 # CS4518-FinalProject
 # Veronica Andrews (vjandrews@wpi.edu) and Maranda Allen (mmallen@wpi.edu)

 Welcome to WYD? our organization application designed to help keep students on track!
+(WYD? stands for "What You Doin'?")

 For our final project we decided to create an organization app for students that would allow students to track assignments and group partners, due dates, and create a ToDo list.